ivov/eslint-plugin-n8n-nodes-base/scratchpad/README.md

 To lint sample files:

+0. Edit the lint rule at `lib/rules` and build the project with `pnpm build`.

-1. Edit a file in `sample/nodes`, `sample/credentials` or `sample/community`.
-This is the target to check against one or more rules against.
+1. Edit a file at `sample/nodes`, `sample/credentials` or `sample/community`.
+This is the target to lint.

 2. In `.eslintrc.js` enable the ruleset or rule to check.